mspnp/aks-baseline-regulated/docs/deploy/14-cleanup.md

 1. If any temporary changes were made to Azure AD or Azure RBAC permissions consider removing those as well.

 1. [Remove the Azure Policy assignments](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Compliance) scoped to the cluster's resource group.
 To identify those created by this implementation, look for ones that are prefixed with `[your-cluster-name] ` and `[your-resource-group-names] `.
-If you added **Azure Security Benchmark** or **Enable Azure Defender Standard** as part of this as well, you may choose to remove them as well.
+If you added **Azure Security Benchmark** or **Enable Microsoft Defender Standard** as part of this as well, you may choose to remove them as well.

    Execute the following commands will handle all Resource Group-scoped policies: